- Fall Conference

-Volunteering to judge the Northern Lights Contest is a wonderful opportunity for you and your colleagues to see what other organizations are doing and how they are doing it.
+Volunteer to judge the Northern Lights Contest.
+It's a wonderful opportunity to see what other organizations are doing and how they are doing it.
 Judging may inspire you, and it may validate the work you’ve been doing.

 The time commitment depends on the number of entries in the category you will be judging.
-Last year most categories received between 3 and 10 entries.
-A few received more.
-We've adjusted the categories this year in an effort to avoid having too many entries in any given category.
+Last year most categories received between 3 and 8 entries.
+We ask judges to offer thoughtful comments about each entry, so it's not uncommon for judging all entries in a category to take a couple of hours.

 How the Contest is Judged

-Judges give each entry a score from 0 to 100.
-An entry's average score determines whether it will receive a Northern Lights Award (first place), Silver Award (second place), or Bronze Award (third place).
-Awards of Excellence are granted to high-scoring entries that don't receive one of the ranked awards.
-See the Contest Rules for further information about how entries are ranked, including how tie scores are handled.
+Judges give each entry in their assigned category a score from 0 to 100.
+The scores from all of the judges are averaged to determine the entry's score, which in turn determines whether or not the entry will receive a Northern Lights Award (first place), Silver Award (second place), or Bronze Award (third place) or Award of Excellence (honorable mention).
+Awards of Excellence are given to high-scoring entries that don't receive one of the ranked awards.

 Judges’ decisions are final.